da4throux/MMM-GCP/README.md

 MagicMirror MichMich module to display GCP (Google Cloud Platform) billing over the last few days.

 # Presentation
-This module help you track expense on a GCP project over the last few days.
+This module helps you track expense on a GCP project over the last few days.
 In particular:
 * spent increasing is shown in blue
 * spent decreasing is shown in green
 * spent over your set limit is shown in red (optional)
 * amount is shown for everyday below the column bar

+It relies on the [@google-cloud/bigquery](https://www.npmjs.com/package/@google-cloud/bigquery) module.
+You can dig for more information those [gcp node.js examples](https://cloud.google.com/nodejs/).

 # Screenshot
 ![screenshot](https://github.com/da4throux/MMM-GCP/blob/master/MMM-GCPscreenshot0.1.png)